hash-bang/Gander/README.md

 Gander
 ======

-_Gander is still under major development - use at your own risk_

 A picture gallery system that works without requiring anything other than some media to show.

 No databases, no screwing about with config.
 Put files in a directory and open the browser.